 The demand for our products and services is ultimately driven by energy prices and the expectation of exploration and production companies as to future trends in those prices.
 Management believes that the long-term fundamentals underlying the global demand for energy, such as long-term economic and demographic trends, remain strong.
-The level of demand for our products and services is directly related to the capital budgets of our customers, which in turn are influenced heavily by the outlook for energy prices.
+The level of demand for our products and services is directly related to activity levels and the capital and operating budgets of our customers, which in turn are influenced heavily by the outlook for energy prices.